amqp-rs/amq-protocol/README.md

 ## Features

 - codegen: force code generation (default to pregenerated sources)
+- hickory-dns: use hickory-dns for domain name resolution to avoid spurious network hangs
 - vendored-openssl: use a vendored openssl version instead of the system one (when using openssl backend)
 - verbose-errors: enable more verbose errors in the AMQP parser